samdmarshall/Mai/README.md

-xcbuild
+Mai
 =======

 External Xcode scheme build tool
 --------------------------------

-xcbuild is a minimal build tool to make building complex schemes easier. it was created with the intention of building projects that require nested aggregate targets and schemes that require specific ordering.
+Mai is a minimal build tool to make building complex schemes easier. it was created with the intention of building projects that require nested aggregate targets and schemes that require specific ordering.